 Other Jobs You May be Interested In

-Those who work as a Foundry Mold and Coremaker sometimes switch careers to one of these choices:
+Career changers with experience as a Foundry Mold and Coremaker sometimes find work in one of the following fields:

 Image Credit: US Air Force photo/Airman 1st Class John Linzmeier via Public domain